LispCookbook/cl-cookbook/process.md

 `*standard-output*` is maintained when the thread is run, and the output is shown on the correct top-level.

-Now this is where the eval-when bit comes into play.
-By wrapping the whole function definition inside the eval-when, and ensuring that evaluation takes place during compile time, the correct value of `*standard-output*` is bound.
-If we had skipped the eval-when, we would see the following error:
+Now this is where the `eval-when` bit comes into play.
+By wrapping the whole function definition inside the `eval-when`, and ensuring that evaluation takes place during compile time, the correct value of `*standard-output*` is bound.
+If we had skipped the `eval-when`, we would see the following error:

 ~~~lisp